 First, I’m going to deal with physical studios.
 Sometimes, when a girl is trying to get into camming, she will find herself in a difficult situation in terms of figuring out exactly where to cam from.
 I happen to know this can be a huge issue, especially when you’re still living at home and don’t want your family members to find out you’re a webcam model (which can be a “loud” line of work, if you know what I mean lol).

 This can be a big deal for girls who live with roommates, too, because they’re not necessarily going to be cool with camming either, or maybe they have friends over when you’re trying to cam.
 Believe me, living with people can make being a cam girl extremely difficult.
 That’s why physical studios exist.

-A physical webcam studio provides a place for you to broadcast from, and it will typically provide all of the computer and camera equipment you’ll need.
+A physical webcam studio provides a place for you to broadcast from, and it will typically provide all of the computer and camera equipment you’ll need for doing webcam work.
 That can be a very good thing, because a lot of starting cam models have very little money, and they may not even have a laptop to cam with.
 So, camming at a physical studio will solve any equipment deficiencies you may have, and it will also solve the location problem.
 The downside to getting a cam girl job with this kind of studio is that they will generally take a fairly large percentage of your cam site revenues in exchange for the service they provide you.
 That take can be as high as 40% to 50%!